abstractmachines/r-stats-probability/README.md

 The Poisson distribution's probability function is $p(y) = \dfrac{\lambda^y}{y!}e^{-y}$, with $\mu = \lambda$, $\sigma^2 = \lambda$, and hence $\sigma = \sqrt{\lambda}$.

+## Continuous Random Variables

+Continuous random variables are defined on a continuum, e.g. an interval.

+Take the real number line $x \in \mathbb{R}$.
+We know from Real Analysis that there are infinite possibilities, either countably infinite or uncountably infinite, in an interval on this line.

+> Hence, axioms of probability for continuous variables cannot be similar to those of discrete.
+- If each possible value of the random variable must be assigned a probability,
+- And each possible value is a subset of an infinite set within an interval,
+- Then the probabilities cannot all sum to 1, as they are infinite.
+- Therefore a new set of axioms for continuous random variables must be defined, as follows.

+## Distribution functions - or Cumulative Distributions - are for any type of variable

+From Wackerly 4.2, this is an important note about the definition of distribution functions, because _distribution functions, e.g. cumulative distributions or probability distributions, can be for ANY random variable, whether discrete or continuous:_

+>> "Before we can state a formal definition for a continuous random variable, we must define the distribution function (or cumulative distribution function) associated with a random variable."

+>> Let `Y` denote any random variable.
+Then, `F(y) = P(Y <= y)`, for example, `P(Y <= 2)`.

+>> The *nature* of the distribution function associated with a random variable, determines whether the variable is discrete or continuous.

+- Discrete random variables have a stepwise function.
+- Continuous random variables have a continuous function.

+### Axioms of continuous RV distributions

+- For a continuous random variable `Y`, then $\forall y \in \mathbb{R}, P(Y = y) = 0$,
+that is,

+> Continuous random variables have a zero probability at discrete points.

+Wackerly uses the example of daily rainfall; probability of exactly 2.312 inches, a discrete point, is quite unlikely;
+probability of between 2 and 3 inches is quite likely; an interval.

+> Semantics and Idioms of `R` language for probability distributions:
+Considered separate from pure mathematical theory.

+Note in R, the "density function," invoked via `dhyper(y, r, N-r, n)`, this function measures a discrete random variable's scalar value, such as our hypergeometric example in R; there's a bit of oddness here, since we've used this function for _discrete_ random variables.

+Also in R, the "probability distribution function" is invoked via `phyper(4, r, N-r, n)`.